mostafatouny/awesome-theoretical-computer-science/README.md

 - Velleman.
 How to Prove it: A Structured Approach. - It transitions from solving problems to proving theorems by teaching them the techniques needed to read and write proofs.
 # Surveys & Monographs<a name=surveys__monographs></a>
 - [Sommaruga & Strahm.
 Turing’s Revolution: The Impact of His Ideas about Computability](https://link.springer.com/book/10.1007/978-3-319-22156-4) - A collection of historical, technical and philosophical papers.
+- [Harry Lewis.
+Ideas That Created the Future: Classic Papers of Computer Science ](https://mitpress.mit.edu/9780262045308/ideas-that-created-the-future/) - Classic papers by thinkers ranging from Aristotle and Leibniz to Norbert Wiener and Gordon Moore that chart the evolution of computer science.
 - [Fortnow & Homer.
 A Short History of Computational Complexity](https://www.researchgate.net/profile/Lance-Fortnow/publication/220530495_A_Short_History_of_Computational_Complexity/links/0deec52bd7ab603fef000000/A-Short-History-of-Computational-Complexity.pdf) - A historical overview of computational complexity.
 - [Goldreich.
 Providing Sound Foundations for Cryptography: On the Work of Shafi Goldwasser and Silvio Micali](http://www.wisdom.weizmann.ac.il/~oded/sst.html) - It explains the remarkable work of Shafi and Silvio and their works' implications on foundations of cryptography.
 - [Building Bridges I](https://rd.springer.com/book/10.1007/978-3-540-85221-6), [Building Bridges II](https://link.springer.com/book/10.1007/978-3-662-59204-5), [Fete of Combinatorics and Computer Science](https://link.springer.com/book/10.1007/978-3-642-13580-4) - Collected works in celebration of Laszlo Lovasz, Connecting discrete math with computer science.